remyers/yakshaver.org/_posts/docs/2016-02-04-overview-slides.markdown

 thumb: design-icon-48x48.png
 ---

-See below for a high level overview of the process Fiat-Trader uses to trade fiat currency for bitcoin.
+See below for a high level overview of the process Fiat Trader uses to trade fiat currency for bitcoin.

 <!--more-->